 A software program or program feature designed to locate misspelled words and notify the user of the misspellings.
-Depending on the spell checker, the feature may either auto correct the word or allow the user to select from potential corrections on the misspelled word.
-In the picture, is an example of wavy red underlines and an example of how spelling errors in Microsoft Word are shown.
+Depending on the spell checker, the feature may either auto-correct the word or allow the user to select from potential corrections on the misspelled word.
+In the picture, is an example of wavy red underlines and an example of how spelling errors in Microsoft Word are displayed.
 When running a spell check on a document with red underlines, Word gives suggestions for each misspelled word.
 The red wavy underline can also be right-clicked to display corrections on the misspelled word.

 Although spell checkers have become one of the most commonly used features in many programs, they have also become a hindrance.
 Some have become so dependent on spell checkers that their spelling and grammar skills have declined, and they have a difficult time writing anything correctly without the help of a computer.

 How does a spell checker work?